rbdannenberg/soundcool/src/README.md

 - **Step 1**: Install all dependencies

   - Go to `backend` folder.
-  - Run `npm i` to install all the dependendies.
+  - Run `npm i` to install all the dependencies.
   - Go to `frontend` folder.
-  - Run `npm i` to install all the dependendies.
+  - Run `npm i` to install all the dependencies.

 - **Step 2**: Start webpack so it can rebuild project if any changes detected.

   - (If you are not developing / modifying anything in Frontend folder, you don't need to run this step)
   - Go to `frontend` folder.
   - Run `npm run webpack`
   - It will constantly watch for any changes made in Frontend folder and recompile React jsx into proper js each time you save your code.
-It won't terminate and it will print errors when compilation not succesfull.
+It won't terminate and it will print errors when compilation not successful.

 - **Step 3**: Import `database/create-soundcool-db.sql` into local mysql server
-  - If using mysql comand line, you can import database using
+  - If using mysql command line, To import database file first create a database `soundcool` using MySQL CLI then run the below command in terminal.
     ```sql
-    mysql -u <user_name> -p<Password> soundcool > <file_location>
+    mysql -u <mysql-username> -p soundcool < create-soundcool-db.sql
     ```
   - If using MySQL workbench, open the `database/create-soundcool-db.sql` file.
-    Execute the scripts by clicking the lighening button on the interface.
+    Execute the scripts by clicking the lightning button on the interface.
 This should create the same database on your machine so that you can run with user information.
   - To connect express to your mysql server
-    - Create a .env file in current directory
+    - Create a .env file in `backend` directory
     - Enter the following lines
     ```ruby
       MYSQL_HOST= <hostname> #it's localhost if you running it locally